 Ladybird & Insect House

-The Ladybird lodge offers a safe retreat for beneficial insects which can be fun and educational to observe.
+The Ladybird Insect Lodge offers a safe retreat for beneficial insects which can be fun and educational to observe.
 Encouraging these natural predators into your garden helps you to avoid the use of garden chemicals. ladybirds will eat garden pests such as aphids or greenfly, scale insects and mites.

-The hinged roof of this insect house allows you to introduce natural materials such as rose cuttings, twigs, bark & straw which will enhance the sheltered environment of the this insect habitat.
-This ladybird lodge also has a perspex side window for viewing the activity.
+The hinged roof of this insect house allows you to introduce natural materials such as rose cuttings, twigs, bark & straw which will enhance the sheltered environment of this insect habitat.
+This Ladybird Insect Lodge also has a Perspex side window for viewing the activity.

 - A seven spot ladybird can eat up to 50 aphids a day